 Medication-Assisted Treatment (MAT) is a comprehensive approach to treating substance use disorders that combines FDA-approved medications with counseling and behavioral therapies.

-One of its primary goals is to aid the brain's recovery from the changes brought on by addiction, allowing for a more balanced mental state and reducing the chances of relapse.
+One of its primary goals is to aid the brain's recovery from the changes brought on by substance use, allowing for a more balanced mental state and reducing the chances of relapse.

 Common medications used in MAT include Methadone, Buprenorphine, and Naltrexone.
 Each of these medications serves a unique purpose, either by mimicking the effects of opioids to stave off withdrawal, blocking the effects of opioids, or preventing relapses.